XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Related Work

 \subsection{Weight Averaging}

 Weight averaging is a commonly used technique to improve the performance of deep learning models.
-For example, \modelsoup~\cite{wortsman2022model} averages the weights of multiple models that are initialized from the same pre-trained model but finetuned with different hyperparameter configurations to improve the accuracy and robustness of the model.
-However, only a few works have been proposed to merge expert networks of an \moe layer to a normal FFN layer using weight averaging.
+For example, \modelsoup~\cite{wortsman2022model} averages the weights of multiple models that are initialized from the same pre-trained model but finetuned with different hyperparameter configurations to improve the accuracy and robustness of the fine-tuned model.
+However, only a few works have been proposed to merge experts of an \moe layer to a normal FFN layer with weight averaging to reduce both parameter and computation overhead of inference.
 For example, OneS~\cite{xue2022student} proposes several simple weight averaging methods to merge expert networks of a BERT-based \moe model.
 Closely related to our work, \ewafull (\ewa)~\cite{huang2023experts} proposes to convert an \moe model to a dense model with two steps: (i) During \moe training, \ewa conducts weighted averaging of all the expert weights after each weight update of \moe, which is based on a manually-crafted hyperparameter $\beta$; (ii) After training, \ewa converts each \moe layer into an FFN layer by uniformly averaging the experts.

 Different from all the aforementioned existing works, \ours is the first work proposing a \textbf{learnable} mechanism to merge expert networks in the upcycled \moe model.
 Furthermore, while the training scheme of \ewa is deeply coupled to a specific \moe architecture, \ours can be easily adapted to different \moe architectures by only adjusting the final merging process.
-In addition, unlike \ewa, \ours does not introduce any hyperparameters into the training of the large \moe models, significantly reducing the computational resources for hyperparameter searching.
-Our empirical results in Section \ref{sec:experiment} also showcase the clear advantage of \ours.
+In addition, unlike \ewa, \ours does not introduce any hyperparameters into the training of large \moe models, significantly reducing the computational resources for hyperparameter searching.
+Our empirical results in Section \ref{sec:experiment} also demonstrate the clear advantage of \ours.

 We describe the details of \ours in this section.
 There are two steps in our framework: \textit{upcycling} (Section~\ref{sec:upcycling}) and \textit{merging} (Section~\ref{sec:merging}).
 During upcycling, we construct an \moefull (\moe) model from the pre-trained dense model, namely \textbf{\oursmoe}, which is then fine-tuned on coding instruction data.
 For merging, we propose a learnable model merging method to convert the instruction-tuned \oursmoe back to a normal dense model by merging each \moe layer into an FFN layer through weight averaging while directly copying other remaining layers.
 Consequently, we can obtain \textbf{\oursmerge} that has the same model architecture and size as the original pre-trained dense model, which eliminates all the additional inference overhead brought by the original \sparseupcycle, while preserving or even improving the performance of \oursmoe.
 Our framework is illustrated in Figure \ref{fig:overview}.